 Tarot has evolved since it’s original form.
 Becoming more complex and rich in symbology.
 The cards themselves have gained meaning over the years from the cultures that adopted their use.
 Some cards have come and gone, like The Pope, The Juggler, The Arrow etc. however, around the 17th century, tarot evolved into the form we now recognise, though endless arguments abound over the true tarot sequence.
 Many famous alchemists and prophets have used tarot, including Nostradamus and Aristotle.

 Tarot cards align with the energies projected onto them.
 As you shuffle the deck, you and your energies conspire to place the cards where they will be most beneficial for you.
 I always shuffle the deck until the cards feel right.
 Some people shuffle the cards three times then cut. it is really up to the questioner, or ‘querent’.
 Tarot taps into the psychological realm, or the subconscious of the user to give their answers.

 For centuries, people have been using symbols as a type of divination.
 Tarot is no different.
 Each of the 78 cards has an individual meaning and myriad sub meanings.
 Tarot is an interactive Divination art.
 The cards interact with each other, giving them new and evermore complex meaning.

-My most popular Free Tarot readings give thousands of answers every day, are you ready to receive Your answers ? …
+My most popular Free Tarot readings have given countless answers over many years, are you ready to receive Your answers?